-A native of Ohio, Betsy Miller is a dance artist, educator, and facilitator currently based on the north shore of Boston.
-Her choreography, described as “haunting, spunky and full of imagination,” (New York State Council on the Arts) has been presented in New York, Ohio, Maine, Connecticut, Rhode Island, Massachusetts and Texas, and she has received support from The Lower Manhattan Cultural Council, New England Foundation for the Arts, Rhode Island State Council on the Arts, Somerville Arts Council, The City of Providence Department of Art, Culture & Tourism, and The Ohio State University.
+A native of Ohio, Betsy Miller is a dance artist, educator, and facilitator currently based in Salem, Massachusetts.
+Her choreography, described as “haunting, spunky and full of imagination,” (New York State Council on the Arts) has been presented in New York, Ohio, Maine, Connecticut, Rhode Island, Massachusetts and Texas, and she has received support from The Lower Manhattan Cultural Council, New England Foundation for the Arts, Rhode Island State Council on the Arts, Somerville Arts Council, The City of Salem, The City of Providence Department of Art, Culture & Tourism, and The Ohio State University.

 Betsy has performed with Lostwax Multimedia Dance and Fusionworks, and has recently appeared in works by Kathleen Hermesdorf, Heidi Henderson, Rose Pasquarello Beauchamp, and Rachel Boggia, and in collaborations with Matthew Cumbie and Shawn Hove.